mapeditor/tiled/docs/manual/objects.rst

 ``Shift`` makes it square and holding ``Ctrl`` snaps its size to the tile size.

-If the rectangle is empty (width and height are both 0), it is rendered as a small square around its position.
+Rectangle objects have their origin in the top-left.
+However, if the rectangle is empty (width and height are both 0), it is rendered as a small square around its position.
 This is mainly to keep it visible and selectable.

 .. raw:: html